cthogg/gatsby-theme-modern-portfolio/gatsby-theme-modern-portfolio/README.md

 - Ability to blog - hopefully this can be *composed* with another theme later.

 ## TODO:
-- add a favicon
+- ability to add a favicon
 - allow the user to set the font and color theme (see how [mdx-blog](https://github.com/jxnblk/gatsby-theme-mdx-blog/tree/master/example) has done this)
 - integrate with netlify-cms

 ## With thanks to:
 -  [These](https://github.com/sw-yx/gatsby-theme-dev-blog/tree/master/src) [two](https://github.com/jxnblk/gatsby-theme-mdx-blog/tree/master/example)   great working examples of themes.
--  The Gatsby team to great documentation.
+-  The Gatsby team to great documentation, and their default starter from which this project was initially based off.
 -  For this (WHERE) website for the style inspiration.